NETFLIX REVIEW 2026

 Netflix isn’t just for shows anymore, your subscription can also unlock a growing library of mobile games you can play on your phone or tablet.
 No ads, no in-app purchase pressure, and no separate gaming membership to manage.
 It’s a genuinely useful “bonus” that makes the monthly price feel like more than just a streaming bill.

-These are titles added to Netflix in the last couple of weeks.
+These are titles added to Netflix in March 2026.
 Availability can vary slightly depending on your region.

 Netflix UK Prices and Plans